calebmer/calebmer.github.io/posts/2019-01-27/how-to-think-about-type-systems.md

 # How to Think About Type Systems

 Pick the programming language you know best.
 I’ll pick JavaScript.
-Now imagine every value you could possibly create in that language.
-Yes _every value_.
+Now imagine every value you could create in that language.
+Yes, _every value_.

 In JavaScript you’d have numbers like 0, 1, -42, and 3.14.
 You’d have strings like the empty string `""` or the classic `"Hello, World!"`.
 You’d have objects